 An educator's evaluation status will remain the same upon transferring to another site/program.
+It is the educator's responsibility to notify their supervisor of their evaluation status.
 If an educator on Professional Support or a Plan of Improvement transfers before the evaluation cycle has concluded, their status transfers with them and the new supervisor will review the case and carry on with the evaluation process.
 If an educator is on the Alternative cycle and transfers, the supervisor may observe informally (no pre-post conferences, etc).
-If performance concerns arise, the supervisor may place the educator on the Proficiency Evaluation Short Form reverting back to the formal observation process.
+If performance concerns arise, the supervisor may place the educator on the Proficiency Evaluation reverting back to the formal observation process.